 Lower Lonsdale Hotels

 For a city the size of North Vancouver, and as attractive as the place is for tourists, it’s surprising how few hotels there are on Vancouver’s North Shore.
 Three of the nicest hotels in North Vancouver, however, all happen to be in the heart of Lower Lonsdale.

 - Lonsdale Quay Hotel – a boutique hotel right at the Lonsdale Quay Public Market.

 - Pinnacle Hotel at the Pier – a modern hotel at 138 Victory Ship Way.

 Lower Lonsdale Festivals and Events

 North Vancouver hosts some of the Lower Mainland’s largest and most popular festivals and events.
-Many of them take place right in Lower Lonsdale.
+Many of them take place right in Lower Lonsdale including the following:

-- Canada Day at Waterfront Park – Canada Day is celebrated in North Vancouver on July 1st at Waterfront Park.
-It’s a free event that includes family-friendly activities and live entertainment.
+- Canada Day at Waterfront Park – free July 1st celebrations that include family-friendly activities and live entertainment.

-- Caribbean Days Festival – the Lower Mainland’s Caribbean community hosts a free 2-day festival showcasing Caribbean music, culture and food at Waterfront Park in late July.
-The festivities also include a colourful and lively parade down Lonsdale Avenue and along Esplanade.
+- Caribbean Days Festival – a free 2-day festival showcasing Caribbean music, culture and food at Waterfront Park in late July.

 - Shipyards Summer Sessions Concerts – free live music takes place at Shipbuilders’ Square on Saturday evenings in July and August.

-- Pride at the Pier – a LBGQT-themed event at Shipbuilders’ Square in late July or early August.
+- Pride at the Pier – a LGBTQ-themed event at Shipbuilders’ Square in late July or early August.

 - Shipyards Festival – Lower Lonsdale hosts a great music festival and street party in September.
-The event features DJ music, live entertainment, an artisan market and lots of family-friendly activities.
+The event features live entertainment, an artisan market and lots of family-friendly activities.

 - Polish Festival – the North Shore’s Polish community hosts a free festival at the Shipyards in early September.
 It includes a few food vendors, live entertainment and a couple of thousand attendees.

-- Vancouver’s North Shore Craft Beer Week – a series of craft beer-related events at a variety of North Vancouver venues including the Tap and Barrel Restaurant and the Pipe Shop in October.
+- Vancouver’s North Shore Craft Beer Week – a series of craft beer-related events at a variety of North Vancouver venues including the Tap & Barrel Restaurant and the Pipe Shop in October.

 - Shipyards Christmas Festival – North Vancouver celebrates the Christmas season with a market, live music and festive fun at Shipbuilders’ Square on a weekend in early December.